 - Gambling, panhandling, soliciting money.

-- Trespassing, violating an eviction, or entering upon library property when banned.
+- Trespassing, violating an exclusion to the library, or entering upon library property when banned.

 - Fighting, challenging someone to fight, physical abuse or assault.